 - 8 large medjool dates soaked in hot water to soften if necessary, and pitted

 - 3/4 teaspoon cinnamon

 - 1/4 teaspoon nutmeg

-- 1/4 cup vegan butter or shortening melted and slightly cooled
+- 1/4 cup coconut oil (or grassfed butter), melted and slightly cooled

 In the bowl of a food processor, puree the dates, eggs and molasses until the dates are liquified.